Should you choose a will or a trust?

 Hi!
 I’m Jayme.

-I help individuals and families in Illinois and Wisconsin build their legacy estate plan plan, easily and 100% remotely.
+I help individuals and families in Illinois and Wisconsin build their legacy estate plan, easily and 100% remotely.
 My top priority is to ensure that your loved ones are taken care of when life throws you for unexpected turns.

 We hope you found this estate planning information helpful.
 As a reminder, the information presented here is for general informational purposes only.
 You are unique, and legal advice should be tailored to your unique situation.
 Do not rely upon any information here as legal advice.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 If you would like to learn more about how we can protect your family or small business, please contact us!